dylanhu7/papers/README.md

 # papers
-Papers I've read and my notes on them.
+My notes on papers I've read.

 Feel free to use and redistribute with attribution.